Northmont area police reports

 City of Englewood

-Report 16-069808: Cynthia L. Wolfe, 54, of Englewood, was cited for control of dogs after her dog was found running loose.
-She was issued a court summons.

-Report 16-069909: A 15-year-old female was charged with being unruly and transported to the Montgomery County Juvenile Detention Center.
+Report 16-071266: Rosemary M. Wood, 67, of West Milton, was charged with theft at Walmart.
+She was transported to the Montgomery County Jail.

 City of Englewood